-CPA’s seat at the table places it on the forefront of important energy cost issues.
+CPA’s seat at the table places it at the forefront of important energy cost issues.
 CPA intervenes on behalf of non-profit consumers before decisions are made that impact your energy bill.
 Without us to represent consumers, the generators, retailers, and utilities, will shape energy policy to their advantage, resulting in an ongoing escalation of energy rates.
 We urge you to join CPA and help reduce your energy costs.

 Please take a moment to review the PDF brochure: